Getting Out of Overdraft on Mobile

-An important note: this plan is designed for overdraft accounts without a borrowing limit.
-If you have what we call a "permanent overdraft," where your balance is always negative, it's important to understand what limitations exist when it comes to using YNAB with that type of account.
+An important note: this plan is designed for overdraft on a checking account, typically seen in the US and Canada.
+If you have an offset account or UK/EU overdraft facility where your balance is always negative, it's important to understand what limitations exist when it comes to using YNAB with that type of account.
 Reach out to our Support team so we can chat about the best set up!

 Create Your Plan

 When you first built your Budget, you were prompted to estimate your expenses by customizing your categories and setting up targets.
 Targets are how much you want to dedicate to a given expense.
 The more detailed you can get, the further you'll think ahead and the easier it will be to get on top of your spending.
 If you haven't fully thought through your categories and added targets to each one, do that now!

 - Create a category and target for each of your expenses.

 - Create a repeated Scheduled Transaction for each bill.
 This is helpful to do even when you've already set up targets, because you'll get some additional information about the scheduled transaction within the Budget category.

 At this point, your Budget should be full of useful information.
 Don't let the yellow or red worry you – it's there as a guide, and will help you move forward.
 You'll also see the balance of the overdrafted account at the top of your Budget.

 Track Your Spending